nitikarawat82/Jenkins-0-to-Hero-with-project/README.md

 ## 8️⃣ Give Jenkins & Ubuntu Docker Permissions 🔐

 Jenkins needs permission to execute Docker commands because the Jenkins pipeline will build Docker images and run Docker containers.
+Jenkins is automating the process of using Docker.
+This means:

+  "Allow the Jenkins user to use Docker.
+So here we are adding jenkins user to the docker group"

 Add Jenkins to the Docker group: